 The Android best lock screen apps to customize your device the way you want….

 Lock screens on smartphones and tablets are used to gain access via various methods.
 These can include the use of a password, a PIN code, or a gesture using the touchscreen of the device.
-On mobile devices, lock screens often offer more functionality than merely unlocking the device, as some can show the time and date, weather, email and text notifications, to-do lists, useful informations and app shortcuts.
+On mobile devices, lock screens often offer more functionality than merely unlocking the device, as some can show the time and date, weather, email and text notifications, to-do lists, useful information and app shortcuts.
 Due to the open source nature of the android platform, lock screen designs can differ from stock versions depending on the manufacturers and how they want to make their devices stand out.

 There is also a large choice of alternative third-party lock screen replacement apps and lock screen widgets that you can opt to use instead, and this is an especially appealing option for those who like to customize their lock screen wallpaper and info’s.
 Whittling down some of the best available choices of particular apps from the wide variety on the Google Play Store is not always easy, so we’ve done it for you.